doherty100/kidzhackphilly/11-games-part-04/README.md

     ![11-100](./images/11-100.jpg)
     **figure 11-100** Completed *every 1 frames* loop code block
 1. **Test your program:** Restart your program, then click the mouse button on the canvas and hold it down for 3 seconds before you release it.
 The number on the bottom of the screen shows the force percentage.
 Try it a few times by restarting your program and holding the mouse button down for different lengths of time.
 Is it ever less than 0.1 (10%)?
 Is it ever greater than 1 (100%)?
 1. **Save your program:** Now would be a good time to take a break and come back later to continue working on the hands on exercise.
 Save your program by clicking on *Menu* > *Save*.
-See [baseball-toss-game-part-04.kcode](./baseball-toss-game-part-04.kcode) if you can't find your program later.
+See [baseball-toss-game-part-04.kcode](./baseball-toss-game-part-04.kcode) for a completed version.